prushton2/BeePositiveApiaryNodeServer/README.md

 ## Sendgrid setup

 The backend uses sendgrid to send an order confirmation email when a user places an order.
+Set up an active email in sendgrid before doing this step.

 * Add the following to ```config.json["sendgrid"]```:
   * put the sender email address into ```["email"]```